will be appearing in Oxfordshire

 The Future Machine, combines digital systems, rituals and actions as part of a mysterious interactive device that responds to global and local environmental change.

 The Future Machine helps us to respond to environmental change as the future unfolds.
 The machine records people’s visions of the future, facilitates new rituals and helps us to make decisions about the future we want, not one we fear.

 The artwork was created by the artist Rachel Jacobs in collaboration with a team of engineers, programmers, climate scientists from the British Antarctic Survey, researchers from the University of Nottingham, with ideas and visions developed by participants in a series of artist-led workshops, taking place in London and Nottingham in 2019.
 Documentation of the Making of the Future Machine can be seen in the video above.

-The development of the artwork will take place from March – July 2019 through monthly workshop sessions.
-These will take place at Furtherfield Commons with a design team that includes the collaborating artists, researchers from the University of Nottingham and University of Bristol, engineers, programmers, climate scientists from the British Antarctic Survey and local people.
+The development of the artwork took place from March – July 2019 through monthly workshop sessions at Furtherfield Commons with a design team that included the collaborating artists, researchers from the University of Nottingham and University of Bristol, engineers, programmers, climate scientists from the British Antarctic Survey and local people.

 A parallel research project is taking place with the University of Nottingham to study the long term relationship between anthropogenic climate and environmental change, and mental and physical wellbeing through people’s interaction with the Future Machine as it travels around England.